 Upon determination of specific locations where construction activities will occur, responsible agencies should complete further investigation, including consultation with Native American tribes, to make an accurate assessment of the potential to affect historic, archaeological, or historic resources or to impact any human remains.
 If potential impacts are identified, measures to reduce impact could include project redesign, such as the relocation of facilities outside the boundaries of archeological or historical sites.
 According to the California Office of Historic Preservation, avoidance and preservation in place are the preferable forms of mitigation for archeological sites.
 When avoidance is infeasible, a data recovery plan should be prepared which adequately provides for recovering scientifically consequential information from the site.
 Studies and reports resulting from excavations must be deposited with the California Historical Resources Regional Information Center.

-Summary Adoption of Biological Objectives will not cause any change in the type of the compliance methods that have been or will be implemented to address discharges of pollutants or restore stream habitat for existing or proposed criteria.
-Any potential impacts to cultural resources have occurred or will continue to occur under the existing criteria and this baseline condition will not change with the adoption of Biological Objectives.
+Summary Adoption of the Stream Biological Objective will not cause any change in the type of the compliance methods that have been or will be implemented to address discharges of pollutants or restore stream habitat for existing or proposed criteria.
+Any potential impacts to cultural resources have occurred or will continue to occur under the existing criteria and this baseline condition will not change with the adoption of the Stream Biological Objective.

 While the potential for adverse impacts to cultural resources is very low, there still exists a chance that cultural resources may occur at specific locations where related project compliance occurs.
 Measures can be identified that could reduce potential impacts to less than significant levels and should be incorporated into site-specific projects carried out by a local agency.